anandautam1/ReactDigitalCV/README.md

 # ReactDigitalCV

-This project is a website protofolio showcasig my projects.
+This project is a website protofolio showcasing my projects.

 ## Quick start
 1. Clone this repo using `git clone https://github.com/anandautam1/ReactDigitalCV`